In this Pentax K1000 review, we dive into this mechanical workhorse to find out why it is the favorite camera for film photography schools.

 For reviews of the best 35mm film available today see our comparison article.

 Final verdict on the Pentax K1000

 The Pentax K1000 was not supposed to be the perfect camera, and it really isn’t.
-For instance, the camera misses out on some quite a bit of feature.
+For instance, the camera misses out on quite a bit of features.
 There’s no self-timer option, taking double-exposures is not an easy task, no autofocus and auto exposure, no mirror lock-up, and no depth-of-field preview function, and no intervalometer.

 If you cannot do without any of these features, I suggest that you look for some other models.
 The K1000 was designed with the basics in mind, and doing the basic things right is where the camera shines.
 The camera feels absolutely clutter-free and is great at doing one thing: taking photos.
 This camera does not boast of the best features, but will surely make you fall in love with photography.